Provider Datalab – Usage & Concepts

 # Joe gets a personal datalab s-joe with no pre-created session.

-# He must explicitly start a session himself; nothing is running by default.
+# He must explicitly declare and start a session himself; nothing is running by default.

 # No vcluster is provisioned and no workshop files are attached.